ray-pH/polybar-cava/README.md

 - CAVA
 - polybar

-On your polybar config, add these line
+On your polybar config, add these lines
 ```ini
 [module/cava]
 type = custom/script